er2/paraprogramming/README.md

 > Is paraprogramming new?
 Why create a new word for a collection of pre-existing tools and techniques?

 These techniques already existed.
 As did the principles, on an individual basis.
-The insight of paraprogramming though is that put together, they form a cohesive skillset that substitutes for a typical Computer Science skillset, while having a significantly lower barrier to entry.
+The insight of paraprogramming though is that put together, they form a cohesive skillset that meaningfully substitutes for a typical Computer Science skillset, while having a significantly lower barrier to entry.

 One purpose of the name is to help with web searches.
 A programmer following the traditional path can search `python rest api`, but since paraprogramming is by nature a hodge-podge of various tools, a common search term is helpful.